Odysseus’ Ithaca and a Bit of Kefalonia Too

 We anchored for the night in the beautiful Filiatro bay, with white gravel beaches and mesmerizingly turquoise water.

 A little later, we moved closer to Vathy, to a small cove called Dexia, and dinghied into the town.
 Eventually, we felt brave enough to go to Vathy altogether, and anchored in the big town bay.
 We saw mayhem and mishaps, with many boats mooring into the town quays in the rising afternoon wind – no doubt with some crossed anchor chains and maybe some minor bumps and dents.
-We counted more than 200 yachts in Vathy, so it was little wonder there was a rush hour in and out every morning and evening.
+We counted more than 200 yachts in Vathy, so it was no wonder there was a rush hour in and out every morning and evening.

 Vathy is a very windy place.
-We knew it before going there, but were still surprised at the strength of the afternoon breeze.
+We knew it before going there but were still surprised at the strength of the afternoon breeze.
 The prevailing summer wind blows from the northwest.
 First, it accelerates down the huge mountain on the northern side, then gets pushed through a narrow, fjord-like channel and into the town at the very bottom of it.

 Vathy suffered greatly in the 1953 earthquake that left Kefalonia and Zakynthos levelled.
 Before the destruction and rebuild, it must have looked very different, with small whitewashed houses surrounding the harbour like an amphitheatre.
 Not many old houses remain, and the newer concrete buildings are not as inviting.
 But the town is still beautiful, especially at night, when the lights are reflected in the calm water.
 As the evening fell, the wind finally subsided, and the night air was full of chatter, laughter and football cheer from the many bars around the bay.